RNAS Capel

-RNAS Capel (later RAF Folkestone) was a First World War airship station near Folkestone, Kent.
+RNAS Capel (later RAF Folkestone) was a First World War airship station operated by the Royal Naval Air Service near Folkestone, Kent, England.

 History

 When Germany declared in February 1915 that it would commence unrestricted submarine warfare, the Royal Navy responded with the building of airship stations around the coast.
 Being close to the Dover Straits the open fields east of Capel-le-Ferne were seen as ideal location for a base and work began in April 1915.
 Although not entirely completed, the base was officially opened on 8 May 1915, under the command of Lt.
 A.D.
 Cunningham.
 The first airship for Capel was to have been SS-1 the first of a new sea scout class of non-rigid airships, on delivery to Capel from RNAS Kingsnorth on 7 May it hit telegraph wires and was destroyed.
 Despite the accident, more sea scouts were soon delivered to Capel.